ejona86/taus/README.md

 [![In-game](media/handicap-ingame.thumb.png)](media/handicap-ingame.aspect.png)

 The handicap mod provides a height-select for Type A. Instead of Type B's garbage within the height area the area is simply off-limits and unusable.
-It is compatible with the TAUS and twoplayer mods.

 This mod was originally created as a training aid.
 When used with the twoplayer mod it can level the playing field.